What are Metadata Correlations used for?

 Ensure consistent service across all locations - Feedback & Location data:

 Are certain locations doing a lot better or a lot worse?
 Learn from high-achieving locations and improve the ones lagging behind.

 For each identified Comment, Topic or Opinion a Correlation is displayed individually.

-In this example, we are interested in the Comment “customer service is terrible.''
+In this example, we are interested in the Comment “customer service is horrible.''
 Click on the row to reveal the Comment Details for that specific Comment.

 Note: When creating Correlations from the Comments view only one Sentiment will appear as Comments are bucketed into one of the sentiments during the text mining phase.

 4. Let's look at a Correlation on a Topic!